Taff Vale Railway: Pwllyrhebog

 The Pwllyrhebog branch (as it became known) was authorised in 1857 to reach into Cwm Clydach from Tonypandy.
 Its actual construction was much delayed, a contract being let in December 1861; it was opened early in 1863.

 It climbed away from the Rhondda very steeply, on a 1 in 13 gradient for 3/4 mi and then on to Blaenclydach.

 At first, the Pwllyrhebog incline was worked on the balanced load system but the TVR refused to install a stationary engine even though increasing volumes of output were putting a strain on the capacity of the system.

 At this stage the Pwllyrhebog branch served two collieries, Cwm Clydach and Blaenclydach, but in 1871 Thomas, Riches & Co sank an important new pit further up the Clydach Valley at Clydach Vale.
 In November 1871 the TVR agreed to extend the Pwllyrhebog branch to the new pit; in fact the colliery company built the line and transferred it when completed to the TVR.
 The company also undertook to send all their traffic out via the TVR.

 The new pit was at a much higher altitude even than the previous connections so a zigzag arrangement immediately above the Pwllyrhebog incline was necessary to gain further height.

-An Act of 13 July 1899 formalised the ownership.
+The Taff Vale Railway Act 1899 (62 & 63 Vict. c. cii) 13 July 1899 formalised the ownership.

 Writing in 1951, Casserley refers to a later time when a stationary engine had been installed:

 The incline was worked on the counterbalance system, but there were two separate ropes for the ascending and descending trains, in contrast to the endless loop rope more commonly used in this situation.

 The winding engine worked at a pressure of 25 psi and the speed on the incline was about 5 mph.
 The TVR used three 0-6-0 tank engines specially designed for the incline, acquired from Kitson and Company in 1884.
 They had taper boilers to ensure that the firebox crown was covered when on the gradient; Casserley speculates that they probably were the first engines anywhere with taper boilers.
 The TVR gave them numbers 141 to 143; after 1922 they became GWR nos.
 792 to 794. and were nos.
 193 to 195 in British Railways days.
 Under the GWR a spare engine was kept as a standby; it was a standard pannier tank, no. 7722.
 Casserley does not explain how the firebox crown was kept covered in the case of this locomotive.

 In 1889 the line was extended privately to Clydach Colliery, making a little over 2 mi in all; the private extension was acquired by the TVR in 1896.